Joy (perfume)

 Joy is a perfume created for Parisian couturier Jean Patou by perfumer Henri Alméras in 1929.
+It was created with a lot of care, just like the most expensive Haute-Cotture dress, and thus it was extraordinary and timeless.

 It is considered to be one of the greatest fragrances created and is a landmark example of the floral genre in perfumery.
-It is still produced in France by Designer Parfums, Ltd., in an Eau de Parfum and Eau de Toilette version.
+It is no longer produced.